thehellmaker/thehellmaker-site/src/content/blog/understanding-micrograd-autograd-from-scratch.md

 `MLP(2, [16, 16, 1])` creates:
 - Layer 1: 2 → 16 (with ReLU)
 - Layer 2: 16 → 16 (with ReLU)
-- Layer 3: 16 → 1 (no ReLU — we want raw scores)
+- Layer 3: 16 → 1 (no ReLU, we want raw scores)

 The last layer being linear is important.
 For classification, we want unbounded scores that the loss function interprets.